 Do you need first aid and / or CPR certification for school or the workplace?
 Do you want to learn the latest rescue techniques with experienced teachers, in high-end training facility at the lowest prices?
 Participants that register with Halifax First Aid receive the best training, with knowledgeable instructors at amazing prices.
-Certification issued through this training provider meet Nova Scotia workplace and academic requirements.
+Certification issued through this training provider in Hamilton meets Nova Scotia workplace and academic requirements.
 Popular courses include standard first aid (a two day course), emergency first aid (a one day course) or you can register for stand-alone CPR programs like BLS, CPR level “C” and health care provider CPR (CPR HCP).
 Safety training is also popular with this provider with training that includes WHMIS, TDG and MSDS. for individuals that work in the food preparing, storing, handling and transport of food can register for Nova Scotia approved food handling certification programs.
 The Halifax First Aid website here has a complete list of rates and schedules for you to choose from.
 You can also use the information posted below to contact this provider.

 Contact and Registration Information for Halifax First Aid